rohitnareshsharma/jwt_auth0_custom_authoriser/README.md

  1. Replace your token audience and issuer info in the .env and template.yaml file
  2. Customise the event.json to carry your test tokens.

+## Inspiration
+AWS apigateway provides a default JWT Authoriser that you can use out of the box.
+But it has some limitations like the one we faced.
+Where Default Authoriser has set an 1500MS Timeout on network calls to get signing key from the auth provider.
+For my case it was auth0.
+Because of this timeout 5% randomaly api calls were throwing 401.
+In order to fix this i followed guide to build custom authoriser and updated it to work with latets sam template.
+Fixed all the issues related to permission i found.
+Now it is a ready to use code.

+Hope it helps save someones time